cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

         .. attribute:: flattenedRepresentationOf

-            Boolean describing if this is a Stream that was created by another Stream's .flat property.
+            When this flat Stream is derived from another non-flat stream, a reference to the source Stream is stored here.

         .. attribute:: isFlat